Nexmo/nexmo-developer/_documentation/client-sdk/troubleshooting.md

     * You can [convert it to human time](https://www.epochconverter.com/).

-    * Make sure the expiration time is the future, meaning the jwt hasnt expired yet.
+    * Make sure the expiration time is the future, meaning the JWT hasn't expired yet.

 ### Connection error or Connection Timeout